Posted by https://grazedandenthused.com/rosemary-prosciutto-stromboli-paleoaip/

 - Sprinkle rosemary evenly on the top surface of the dough.
 Layer prosciutto slices on top of dough.

-- Brush dough with ½ tablespoon duck fat.
+- Brush dough with ½ tablespoon of the fat.
 Bake for about 30 minute until lightly golden brown.
 Brush with remaining 1/2 tablespoon fat.